 Newspaper Page Text

-FIRE GUTS CHANDLER MORTUARY: PLAN NEW BUILD
+FIRE GUTS CHANDLER MORTUARY; PLAN NEW BUILDING

-Hart Gets W#tchm:m,
+Hart Gets Watchman,

 and Chandler Out

-as Roof Caves In
+as Roof Caves I n

-Fire of unknown orign emly
+Eire of unknown orign early

 Monday morning almost comple

-tely destroyed the James C.
+tely destroyed the James O

-Chandler funeral home at 1Y%
+Chandler funeral home at I9X

 Houston street, the proprietir,

-James C. Chandler, and the night
+James C Chandler, ami the night

-watchman, Robert Jackson, barely
+watchman.
+Robert Jackson, bandy

 escaping with their lives.

-The Fire is said to have started
+The b'Te is said to have started

-about 3 a. m, and according to
+about 3 a. m. and according to

 firemen originated in the business

-part of the building which ‘s to
+part of the building which ; s to

 the right of the quarters where